Trust funds 101: what, why, who, how, types and tax

 - certainty of objects; that you unequivocally delineate the beneficiaries

 To create an express trust, you would need the help of an expert with specialised legal, financial, and tax knowledge to establish these certainties; decide on all the important aspects of a trust; and ensure proper, precise legal wording & constitution of your trust.

 However, there is work you can do yourself:

-2. Decide on the trustees that you would appoint to manage the trust.
 It is advisable to have between two and four trustees.
-Ideally, you want to choose a person who:
+Ideally, you want to choose someone who:

 - is honest and dependable